craigmayhew/dns-adventure-game/README.md

 </p>

 ## Linux / Mac Installation
-Access the game on linux by pasting the following into your command line and hitting enter:
+Access the game on linux by pasting the following 7 line "game engine" into your command line and hitting enter:
 ```sh
 go() {
     IN=$(dig -t txt +short $(echo $1).adventure.craig.mayhew.io @ns-236.awsdns-29.com)